Skip to content

 Checkpoint#

-If you copy-pasted everything above, and fixed imports, you should have a src/main.rs in your ctrl directory with this:
+If you copy-pasted everything above, and fixed imports, you should have a main.rs

 use std::{sync::Arc, time::Duration};